 In 2013 Brett was awarded the SORSI (Sacro Occipital Research Society International) International Chiropractor of the Year award, acknowledging his contribution to world-wide education in the study of SOT.
-He has served as president of the SOT organisation in Australia, and has been awarded a life time membership.
+He has served as president of the SOT organisation in Australia, and has been awarded a life-time membership.

 In 2008 Brett sat his American Chiropractic Neurology Board exams following the completion of a rigorous 2-year post graduate functional neurology program.
-He integrates these skills with nearly 30 years of clinical experience.
+He integrates these skills with over 30 years of clinical experience.
 His practice attracts a diverse range of people from different walks of life, and his passion and experience for whole body health including cranial adjusting has forged a reputation in providing gentle and effective care for whole families; newborns and young children to the not so young.

 Raising kids and becoming involved in a whirlwind of sporting activities sparked Brett’s motivation maintain his own health and fitness.
 This personal quest drew him to the challenge of completing the New York Marathon in 2013.
 Numerous challenge events later, Brett has found orienteering, on and off a mountain bike combines his love of the bush with fitness.
 He also enjoys his new pursuit of sailing locally at Lake Eppalock with his children.